vispy/vispy/README.rst

 ------------

 VisPy runs on Python 2.7+ and Python 3.3+ and depends on NumPy.
-You also need a backend (PyQt4/PySide, glfw, pyglet, SDL, or wx).
+You also need a backend (PyQt4/PySide, PyQt5/PySide2, glfw, pyglet, SDL, or wx).

+PyQt5/PySide2 should be considered more experimental than PyQt4/PySide.

 VisPy can be installed either via `pip`: